CSOPESY_introduction_OS_up_to_computing_environments

 Virtualization

-• abstract the hardwrae of a single computer into multiple execution environments
+• abstracts the hardware of a single computer into multiple execution environments

-• allows multiple OS to run concurrently, provides isolation between environments, facilitates system development
+• allows multiple OS to run concurrently, provides isolation between environments, facilitates system development, testing, and consolidation

 • Emulation is different, you're simulating computer hardware in software which is typically used when the source CPU type is different from the target CPU type

-• Cloud Computing: major form of virtualization where resources are delivered as a service over a netwrok
+• Cloud Computing: major form of virtualization where resources are delivered as a service over a network

 Distributed Systems